 All purchases must be in accordance with the MOA between ACCS and the sub-recipient in support of the ALAMAP Project.
-Any procurement processes and/or thresholds different from referenced in this section should be evaluated and approved prior to procurement beginning.
+Any procurement processes and/or thresholds different from those referenced in this section should be evaluated and approved prior to procurement beginning.
 OMB's rule in the Uniform Guidance 2 CFR 200.317 explains that grantees should follow state procurement rules/laws when using federal funds.
-The ACCS and its sub-recipients will ensure that processes related to procurement and purchasing adhere to the OMB's rules 2 CFR 200.319 - 200.320 regarding procurement, competition and method for evaluation and selection as well as the Alabama Code 175-Article 2 - State Bid Laws and ACCS Board of Trustees Policies and Procedures.